10 Ways To Be More Productive When Working For Yourself

 Clear Clutter

-Firstly and most definitely, we can all agree that clean office environment increases productivity.
+Firstly and most definitely, we can all agree that a clean office environment increases productivity.
 Clutter can distract you and cause you to feel more stress and guilt.
-If your working space is as bad as a landfill site, you need to spend a good few hours to clear out things that you never use.
+If your working space is as bad as a landfill site, you need to spend a good few hours clearing out things that you never use.
 Minimalism will not only improve your work stance but also improve your life as a whole.
 Too many things = spend too much time cleaning.

-If you spend the majority of your time on internet, you don't need anything on your worktop surface except a few items such as;
+If you spend the majority of your time on the internet, you don't need anything on your worktop surface except a few items such as;

 • Laptop/Desktop